 Giving notice of marriage

 By law you have to give a notice of marriage, which is a formal declaration of your intention to marry.
 You are both required to give a notice of marriage and there is a standard fee for this.
 If you live in Manchester you must give notice to the Manchester Registration Service.
-If either or both of you live in another district, then you must give your notice(s) at your local register office(s) (unless advised otherwise for example, if either of you is a non-EEA National - see information for non-EEA Nationals at the bottom of the page).
+If either or both of you live in another district, then you must give your notice(s) at your local register office(s) unless advised otherwise, for example if either of you is a non-EEA National.

-Prior to giving notice you must have lived in the district where you are giving notice for a minimum of 7 full days.
+Before giving notice you must have lived in the district where you are giving notice, for a minimum of seven full days.